jreisinger/notes/content/posts/kubernetes.md

 * a way to create a named label selector (see `kubectl get service -o wide`)
 * a service is assigned a VIP called a *cluster IP* -> load balanced across all the pods identified by the selector
+* good for identifying services inside a cluster

 One way to create a service: